Diseases & Conditions

 - Much research is being done on shoulder joint replacement surgery, including the development of different joint prosthesis designs.

-- The use of biologic materials to resurface an arthritic shoulder is also being studied.
+- Researchers are studying the use of biologic materials to resurface an arthritic shoulder.
 Biologic materials are tissue grafts that promote growth of new tissue in the body and foster healing.

 SOURCE: Department of Research & Scientific Affairs, American Academy of Orthopaedic Surgeons.
 Rosemont, IL: AAOS; January 2013.
 Based on data from the National Health Interview Survey, 2008-2011; U.S. Department of Health and Human Services; Centers for Disease Control and Prevention; National Center for Health Statistics.